 We’re moving!
 A few weeks ago, Ty and I were sitting at a Starbucks in our absolute favorite neighborhood of Grand Rapids, day dreaming about one day living nearby, able to enjoy the local resturants, evening energy, and everyday walkability.
 I pulled up realtor.com while sipping my coconut milk cold brew, and stumbled across the world’s ugliest condo, which was the only home in the area that was remotely within our price range.
 It was our dream location - sharing the street with some of our favorite shops and restaurants, with lake accessibility across the street.
 Oh, and one block from Starbucks...what more could you need?
 Because of its location, we decided to walk through the unit.

 We hated it.
-No AC.
-No laundry.
-Weird smells.
+The old building had character and was in great condition, but the unit itself was dark, dated, and covered in wallpaper.
+Did I mention weird smells?
 A total gut job.
 We walked away entirely uninterested.
-About a month later, we were sick of long commutes, and living so far from the places we frequent... so, after a change of heart, we called the sellers with a low ball offer.
-Because it sat on the market for some time, we got it at a great price.
+About a month later, we were sick of long commutes, and living so far from the places we frequent... so, after a change of heart, we called the sellers with a offer.
 We closed on the unit on Friday, and started demo immediately.
 We are in way over our heads, but are going to try and enjoy every minute of the chaos.
 Follow along as we renovate every inch of this 70’s condo over the next 8 weeks!

 We were surprised to find the Maine coastline reminiscent of the great state of Michigan.
 That said, northern Maine yields some of the more spectacular vistas and hikes in the United States.
 From Kittery to Bar Harbor, and beyond, Maine was perhaps my favorite part of our east coast adventure.
 I truly wish we had more time to explore, but we had 8 states and 3,200 miles to cover on this trip so 2.5 days had to do!
 Our first Maine stop was in the city of Portland, which did not disappoint.